Icecast video streaming with OBS

 Muxer Settings = content_type=video/m2ts tls=0

-• Open the .ts URL of the Icecast server using your media player of choice (MPV, PotPlayer, VLC etc)
+URL of the Icecast server using your media player of choice (MPV, PotPlayer, VLC etc)mpv http://<ip-address>:8000/<mountpoint>.ts

 How can I get this to use a browser friendly video container so I can stream within a web browser?

-• You can try using webm for the Container Format inside OBS, with libvpx or libvpx-vp9 as the Video Encoder.
-I encountered performance issues on the encoding end when testing this, but your milage may vary.
+.
+I encountered performance issues on the encoding end when testing this, but your mileage may vary.